vgrazi/contract-driven-development/README.md

 Somewhere after slide 2 and before slide 7, kick off the producer and consumer, and show in Postman the buy-sell and request-credit-line endpoints.

+Now switch to code.. show the structure of the project, how we have the consumer and producer modules, that represent different projects.

 Bookmark 1 is the provider adding the taxId
 Bookmark 2 is the corresponding provider test